Skip to Content

 • stain

-How to make DIY floating dining room shelves
+How to make easy DIY wooden floating shelves

-NOTE: Position the frame on the wall and find the studs before you attach the 6 2 by 4’s.
-Attach the 2 by 4’s around the studs, even if they aren’t spaced perfectly apart.
+NOTE: Position the frame on the wall and find the wall studs before you attach the 6 2 by 4’s.
+Drill pilot holes first and then attach the 2 by 4’s around the studs, even if they aren’t spaced perfectly apart.

 FLOATING SHElVES